-Just weeks before the start of the World Cup in Brazil, football star Vincent Kompany, captain of the Manchester City football club, captain of the Belgian national football team, and longtime supporter of SOS Children's Villages' work, agreed to become our International Ambassador.
-We are grateful that this captain for children is on our team.
+Just weeks before the start of the World Cup in Brazil, football star Vincent Kompany, captain of the Manchester City football club, captain of the Belgian national football team, and long-We are grateful that this captain for children is on every day."

+our team.
 Vincent Kompany: "I've seen the work of SOS Children's Villages in different parts of the world.
 Strangely enough, in all its complexity, the SOS way is very simple.